-If there is a gender-based misconduct complaint about the Coordinator or any staff member that is part of administering this Policy, or if the Coordinator or Deputy Coordinators have a complaint, that complaint should be filed with the

-President of the University.
+If there is a sexual misconduct, discrimination, or harassment complaint about the Coordinator or any staff member that is part of administering this Policy, or if the Coordinator has a complaint, that complaint should be filed with the President of the University.
 The President will appoint another trained individual to take the place of the Coordinator for purposes of the complaint.